Muriel-Salvan/AutoTest/README.md

 4. Execute all tests that do not have an `ok` status, in the order of the Run list.
 5. Mark the session as finished in the main JSON config file (`"tests_execution": "end"`).
 6. Exit to desktop if the config file has `"on_stop": "exit"`.

+The JSON files are being updated in real-time, so that an external process can use their information while the tests are being executed.

 ## Compatibility